 We also host webinars about Portuguese Golden Visa investment options.
 You can sign up for the upcoming ones or request a recording for the ones that have already taken place.

 Also, feel free to join current and potential future Golden Visa investors in our forum—it’s a good place to get answers to additional questions you might have.
+If you have already invested in a fund or are seriously considering investing in a specific fund, you can also join dedicated investor groups.

 We’d like to say a special thanks to Lucian Daniliuc for taking photos of the CMVM building for us.